frica/blog/content/pages/now.md

 Borrowing the concept from [Derek Sivers](https://nownownow.com/about), this is the important stuff right now.

-\- Last updated: 02-01-2026
+\- Last updated: 30-01-2026

 # me

-* Christmas break is coming to an end!
-A welcome break, where I stayed at home, mostly sick.
-Starting the new year with motivation!
+* Winter, cold, fighting the blue feelings and the stress.
+I hate winter.

 # Blog